absolomb/absolomb.github.io/_posts/2018-04-20-Linux-x86-Polymorphic-Shellcode.md

 For the polymorphic and working version of the shellcode I've used the JMP CALL POP technique for getting the string to be written on the stack.
 The shellcode is also register independent, null free, and smaller than the original that didn't work (decreased from 86 bytes to 79 bytes).

+My shellcode has also been published to Exploit-DB here: <https://www.exploit-db.com/exploits/44507/>

 ```nasm
 global _start